berkeley-cdss/extensions/README.md

 ![image-20220127093941023](README.assets/image-20220127093941023.png)

-**If a student's working with one or more partners**, then they're asked to enter their partners' emails and SIDs (comma-separated).
-Their partner(s) will be included in extensions for any assignments that they select which are marked as partner projects.
+**If a student is working with one or more partners**, then they're asked to enter their partners' emails and SIDs (comma-separated).
+Their partner(s) will be included in extensions for any assignments that they select which are marked by course staff as partner projects.

 **If a student doesn't know what assignment they need an extension on,** they can request a meeting with a TA.
 We've seen this happen for students who have extenuating circumstances, and just need to talk through their situation before deciding upon a specific request.

-**If a student's a DSP student with an accommodation for assignment extensions,** they can declare that on the form.
+**If a student is a DSP student with an accommodation for assignment extensions,** they can declare that on the form.
 (We recommend that all students who fall under this category receive auto-approvals for extension requests fewer than 7 days.)

 **When a student's request has been approved (either manually or automatically),** students receive a templated email with their updated assignment deadlines. ![image-20220127094604714](README.assets/image-20220127094604714.png)